Guccio163/Artificial-Intelligence-Basics/README.md

 This repository combines finished laboratories for the "Podstawy Sztucznej Inteligencji" course on the Computer Science, available under https://github.com/apohllo/sztuczna-inteligencja.
 Below listed every lab with topic:

-LAB1 - Linear and Logistic Regression
+LAB1 - Linear and Logistic Regression<br/>
 LAB2 - Decision and random trees, forests and boosting LAB3 - Neural Networks
 LAB4 - CNN, Pretrening and Fine-tuning